alexdlaird/amazon-orders/README.md

 be used to interact with Amazon.com's consumer-facing website.

 This package works by parsing website data from Amazon.com.
-A nightly build validates functionality to ensure its stability, but as Amazon provides no officially supported API, this package may break at any time.
+A nightly build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time.
 This package only supports the English version of the website.

 ## Installation